CANDY-LINE/node-red-contrib-lwm2m/README.md

 * 0.1.0
   - Initial Release (alpha)
-  - `node-red` keyword is not yet added
+  - `node-red` keyword is not yet added to package.json